Hirokazu Tategata's Danceable LIFE Vol.10

 Grand Mall Park is maintained in front of the museum, and you can feel the bustle of the town that Mr. Tange envisioned.
 With the opening of this museum, the town of Minatomirai may have grown to this point.

-It seems that the first to first chapters correspond to the "youth of Western painting" for Japanese people, and I feel the "heat" of painters who are longing for Western art and searching for "what is Japaneseness?"
+From the beginning to the first chapter, it seems that it corresponds to the "youth of Western painting" for Japanese people, and I feel the "heat" of painters who are longing for Western art and searching for "what is Japaneseness?"
 Learn the techniques of Western-style painting, learn about overseas trends and coolness, and explore what it means to draw them.
 I felt that the conflict of expressing myself rather than imitating it was the same as in the world of dance.

 Chapter 3 is "Reconstruction from the Great Kanto Earthquake".

 "While some painters wrote down the records of the Great Kanto Earthquake, two years after the earthquake, an exhibition introducing French art was held at the site of the temporary city hall in front of Sakuragicho Station.
 Only in small monochrome plates.
-It seems that the "real thing" of Western paintings that could not be seen has come to be seen, and the picture postcards as souvenirs have also gained popularity. "
+The "real thing" of Western paintings that could not be seen has come to be seen, and it seems that picture leaflets as souvenirs have also gained popularity. "

 In Chapter 6, the works of photographers were lined up.

-"In 1938, at the Yokohama Art Association Exhibition, the photography club was established ahead of the rest of the country.
+"In 1938, at the Yokohama Museum of Art Exhibition, the photography club was established ahead of the rest of the country.
 Photographs that were not recognized as art will be recognized as a means of art expression."

 What caught my eye was Toyoko Tokiwa's work.
 It seems that she is a pioneer of female photographers, but it is wonderful that female artists were already active in Japan at this time.